emmetog/ansible-jenkins/README.md

 the documentation in those projects for more details on how to deploy the proxies and configure HTTPS.

-If using a reverse proxy in front of the jenkins instance you probably want to set the `jenkins_docker_expose_port` var to false so that the port is not exposed on the host, only to the reverse proxy.
+If using a reverse proxy in front of the jenkins instance and deploying using docker you probably want to set the `jenkins_docker_expose_port` var to false so that the port is not exposed on the host, only to the reverse proxy.